ewu11/Text-Editor-Windows-Forms/TextEditor-master/Text Editor/ReadMe.txt

 ﻿=============
 PLEASE NOTE!
 =============
-* If your system suspects for virus detections, please ignore as this is just a false alarm.
+1. If your system suspects for virus detections, please ignore as this is just a false alarm.
 The program and all the file contents are 100% safe.
+2. If you have installed this program into your system before, please uninstall before installing again.

 =============
 TO INSTALL